 Environmental Factors and Lifestyle Changes

 While there are multiple genetic causes of ALS that gets backed up by scientific studies and research, its ecological roots are not that well understood.
 That is the reason why people with the condition do not often receive a piece of professional advice to change their lifestyle instantly.
 Perhaps that is because there is no specific healthy lifestyle that proves to decrease the risk of developing ALS.
 However, in some cases, links have been found between ALS and other factors.
 These include the exposure to electrical and mechanical trauma, exercise exposure to heavy metals and chemicals, military services, high levels of exercise, as well as cigarette smoking.
 There is also the possibility that the environmental factors work simultaneously with genetics to increase individuals’ chance of developing ALS.
+“There’s a lot we can do to manage the symptoms and improve the quality of life,” says Rabia Malik, MD, a neurologist at Rush.

 Why It’s Hard To Cure ALS?